bootstrapM/erdos-may-2024-imputing-data/README.md

 ![alt text](https://github.com/bootstrapM/erdos-may-2024-imputing-data/blob/main/HimanshuNotebooks/LOCF.png)

-When compared with the true data, we find a mean squared error of LOCF is 11.38 in case where we have seven windows of 5 consequetive missing values in each window.
-In the following we explore regression and time series models that have better performance.
+When compared with the true data, we find a mean squared error of 11.38 (for the case where we have seven windows of 5 consequetive missing values in each window).

+In what follows we explore regression and time series models in search of other better performing frameworks.

 ## List of models that we tried: